 The message that all the photos appear to be clearly stating is that war is ugly.
 It causes so much suffering and pain, emotional and physical.
 The photo of an adolescent boy named Ahmed crying at his father’s funeral by Rodrigo Abd show so well how the death toll from the war is devastating families.
 When viewed closely tears can be seen streaming down his cheek as an older man lays his hand on his head.
 This photo along with all others brings a lot of attention to the tragedy of the Syrian conflict.

 The one photo awarded in the “Featured Photography” category is described as “two Syrian rebel soldiers tensely guarding their position as beams of light stream through bullet holes in a nearby metal wall” on Pulitzer.org.
 Mexican free-lance photographer Javier Manzano took this photo in Karmel Jabl (Pulitzer.org, 2013).
-The photo shows two Syrian Free Army snipers inside of a dark room with beems of light shinning through holes made from bullets and shrapnel.
-One is holding his rifle aiming through a medium sized hole in the wall while another sits behind him.
+The photo shows two Syrian Free Army snipers inside of a dark room with beams of light shining through holes made from bullets and shrapnel.
+One is holding his rifle aiming through a medium-sized hole in the wall while another sits behind him.

 The intenseness of the war can be clearly seen in this photo.
 The bullet holes in the wall are evidence of the fighting and warring that is happening outside of this building.
 Small amounts of light illuminate their eyeballs as they gaze through the hole watching for the enemy.
 Syria’s civil war is characterized by a lot of sniper type attacks.
-This photo shows very well how the war looked like from the perspective the Free Syria Army, who are the ones rebelling against the government there.
+This photo shows very well how the war looked like from the perspective of the Free Syria Army, who are the ones rebelling against the government there.
 The angle the photographer used was eye level with the snipers.
-By bring the camera eye level with snipers the view can get down with them, almost like they are sitting next to them in scene.
-It creates a very personable and close experience for viewer (Kodak.com, 2013).
-With the photo taken at eye level and very close to the faces it is easy to sympathize with the snipers since viewer is on the ground with them.
+By bringing the camera eye level with the snipers’ perspective, the viewer can feel like they are squatting down with them.
+It creates a very personable and close experience for viewers (Kodak.com, 2013).
+With the photo taken at eye level and very close to the faces it is easy to sympathize with the snipers since the viewer is on the ground with them.
 This sympathy can be used by the media to gain support for the Free Syria Army if it so chose to do so.

-On Pulitzer.org from “Breaking News”, one of Manu Barbo’s photographs, the one featured at the beginning of this article, is described as “A Syrian man cries while holding the body of his son near Dar El Shifa hospital in Aleppo, Syria, Oct.
+On Pulitzer.org from “Breaking News”, one of Manu Barbo’s photographs is described as “A Syrian man cries while holding the body of his son near Dar El Shifa hospital in Aleppo, Syria, Oct.
 3, 2012.
 The boy was killed by the Syrian army.”

 A third photo from the Breaking News” category which is described as “Free Syrian Army fighters sit in a house on the outskirts of Aleppo, Syria, June 12, 2012.” was taken by Khalil Hamra.

-The focus of this perfectly composed photo is to show the Free Syria Army soldiers in their down time.
+The focus of this perfectly composed photo is to show the Free Syria Army soldiers in their downtime.
 Again, this photo is down at eye level to reinforce that personal level.
-Also the way the soldiers are lounging around, looking a computer, smoking a cigaret and the tv being on with a an empty Pepsi bottle makes it almost feel like home.
-The guns on the wall and the military uniforms immedately remove that familiarity.
-Within this photo major conflicts are happening between familiarity and foreign, safety and at war, resting and fighting.
-Those conflict happening within the photo help the viewer identify with conflict that is happening within lives of those men.
+Also, the way the soldiers are lounging around, looking at a computer, smoking a cigarette, and the tv is on with an empty Pepsi bottle makes it almost feel like home.
+The guns on the wall and the military uniforms immediately remove that familiarity.
+Within this photo, major conflicts are happening between familiarity and foreign, safety and at war, resting and fighting.
+Those conflicts happening within the photo help the viewer identify with the conflict happening within the lives of those men.

 Narciso Contreras’ photo “A wounded Syrian civilian lies in the street with a shot to his stomach as he tries to escape the line of fire after he was targeted by a Syrian army sniper while walking near the frontline in the Bustan al-Qasr neighborhood of Aleppo, Syria, Oct.
 20, 2012.” was also in the group of winners.

-In an intreview Narciso Contreras said, “my time is spent photographing the situation faced by civilians in Aleppo, how they cope with hardly anything and how they deal with their tragedy” (Powell, 2012).
+In an interview, Narciso Contreras said, “my time is spent photographing the situation faced by civilians in Aleppo, how they cope with hardly anything, and how they deal with their tragedy” (Powell, 2012).
 He chose to focus his photography on the plight of the civilians.

-These interesting and tragic photos of the Syrian conflict along with 15 more photos depict the war in such away as to influence the viewer to feel and see what the photographer saw.
+These interesting and tragic photos of the Syrian conflict along with 15 more photos depict the war in such a way as to influence the viewer to feel and see what the photographer saw.
 All the photos appear to be biased against the war, which would appear to be a natural bias, mainly because of all the suffering that results from it.
-The Free Syria Army are the ones who started the war by rising up against the government of Syria.
+The Free Syria Army is the one who started the war by rising up against the government of Syria.
 Assad’s regime responded with great force.
 That conflict is what is causing so much pain to the people who are near it.